anonymouXnash/SpyPhish/README.md

 bash spyphish.sh
 ```
 ## NOTE :
-<P>The captured media are stored in SpyPhish folder </p>
+<P>The captured media are stored in SpyPhish folder.
+You can use a file manager to access them or your terminal. </p>

+ANDROID

 ```
+FILE MANAGER /data/data/com.termux/files/home/SpyPhish
-cd SpyPhish
+TERMUX cd /home/SpyPhish
 ```